emp1829/linguatriviatest/README.md

-Website redesign and development test: https://spiderlili.github.io/linguatriviatest/
+Responsive website redesign and development for: https://spiderlili.github.io/linguatriviatest/

 Linguatrivia is an interactive quiz by Linguascope, a tool for language teachers looking to organise competitions within their school.